-The Grain-Free Gluten-Free label is allowed to be used on packaging, promotional materials, point of purchase materials, websites, sales literature, banners, company stationery, and other advertising materials.
-Use of the Grain-Free Gluten-Free label must comply with the guidelines as outlined in this document.
+The Grain-Free Certified label is allowed to be used on packaging, promotional materials, point of purchase materials, websites, sales literature, banners, company stationery, and other advertising materials.
+Use of the Grain-Free Certified label must comply with the guidelines as outlined in this document.
 If a company wishes to present the logos in a manner other than as described in Statement of Use Guidelines, The Paleo Foundation must approve the request and give permission in writing to the Producer.

-Producers may display the Grain-Free Gluten-Free TM label only on products that have been certified by The Paleo Foundation.
+Producers may display the Grain-Free Certified TM label only on products that have been certified by The Paleo Foundation.

-Producers must have a contractual agreement with The Paleo Foundation to use the Grain-Free Gluten-Free label.
+Producers must have a contractual agreement with The Paleo Foundation to use the Grain-Free Certified label.

-Producers may only use the trademark on company stationery if the entire product line has been audited and Grain-Free Gluten-Free.
+Producers may only use the trademark on company stationery if the entire product line has been audited and Grain-Free Certified.

-If the entire product line has been audited and Grain-Free Gluten-Free, producers may display the label on their entire website.
+If the entire product line has been audited and Grain-Free Certified, producers may display the label on their entire website.

-If the entire product line was not certified, the Grain-Free Gluten-Free label may appear on a page containing the audited and certified Grain-Free Gluten-Free products only.
+If the entire product line was not certified, the Grain-Free Certified label may appear on a page containing the audited and Grain-Free Certified products only.

-Products that have not been audited and Grain-Free Gluten-Free are not permitted to appear on the same page as the Grain-Free Gluten-Free label, as this could mislead consumers.
+Products that have not been audited and Grain-Free Certified are not permitted to appear on the same page as the Grain-Free Certified label, as this could mislead consumers.

-1.3 Use of the Grain-Free Gluten-Free Label
+1.3 Use of the Grain-Free Certified TM Label